Secondary Thrombocytosis

 Clinical Symptoms

-Secondary thrombocytosis is primarily an incidental laboratory finding and is not a direct cause of symptoms in most patients.
-However, patients may have symptoms secondary to the underlying etiology of the reactive thrombocytosis.
-Clinicians should obtain a focused history to assess potential thrombocytosis causes or complications, including:
+Secondary thrombocytosis is primarily an incidental laboratory finding and typically does not directly cause symptoms.
+However, symptoms may arise due to the underlying cause of the reactive thrombocytosis.
+Clinicians should take a focused history to investigate potential causes or complications of thrombocytosis, including:

 • Prior trauma or surgery